Skip to Content

 Mohammad has extensive experience of working with NGOs and has had conduct of cases and representations before international bodies and mechanisms including the UN Working Group on Enforced or Involuntary Disappearances and the UN Committee on the Rights of the Child, and national bodies including National Contact Points (NCPs) in business and human rights cases.

-He has also been accepted by various judicial authorities including the UK’s Courts and First-tier and Upper Tribunals (Immigration and Asylum Chambers), as well as in other countries such as Canada, Australia, Norway and Sweden, as an independent expert able to give opinion on legal issues and conditions including in asylum and immigration cases.
+Mohammad has been accepted by various judicial authorities including the UK’s Courts and tribunals as an independent legal expert able to give opinion on legal issues and conditions relating to Iranian law and in asylum and immigration cases.
+He is also recognised and listed as a country expert by the European Union Agency for Asylum (EUAA).

 Qualifications